 How to Make a "Tuna Turkey" for Your Cat This Thanksgiving

 A few years ago my husband and I were preparing our first Thanksgiving dinner together.
-It was the first year we had decided to forego our respective families' big celebrations and start our own traditions with our own family -- our cat and our friends.
+It was the first year we bypassed our respective families' big celebrations and started our own traditions with our own family -- our cat and our friends.

-We giddily gathered ingredients in the coming week, with only a few minor snafus.
+We giddily gathered ingredients the week before, with only a few minor snafus.
 Well, okay, actually one major snafu.
 My darling husband, then boyfriend, who was charged with procuring the turkey, left it in the trunk of his station wagon for more than 24 hours.
-It was only discovered when a friend of ours climbed into his car, sniffed, and inquired as to the peculiar odor permeating the vehicle.
+It was discovered only when a friend of ours climbed into his car, sniffed, and inquired as to the peculiar odor permeating the vehicle.

 As dinner time neared, boyfriend asked me to feed Brandy while he put the finishing touches on the cherry pie.
 I walked to the pantry to get Brandy a can of cat food, but something felt wrong.
 It didn't feel right to be simply popping open a can for our sweet little kitty while the rest of the family feasted.

 Thinking fast, I grabbed a can of tuna, some kitty kibble, and a few errant pieces of turkey breast that had already been sliced.
 I mushed together some of the tuna with the turkey, then garnished it with a few bits of kibble.
 It was ugly, but Brandy was beside herself.

 The Tuna Turkey was born.